3D Printed Medical Devices: Innovations and Applications

 Fused Deposition Modeling (FDM)

-FDM technology uses heat to flow plastic, which is cooled to form solid shapes or objects.
-It is affordable and reliable.
-FDM fabrication is used to make prosthetic devices and anatomical models.
+FDM technology heats plastic to a malleable state and then cools it to form solid shapes or objects.
+It offers affordability and reliability, and manufacturers use FDM to create prosthetic devices and anatomical models.

 Direct Metal Laser Sintering (DMLS) and Selective Laser Melting (SLM)

-They are used to create rough components for metal implants and metal surgical instruments.
-These procedures can be used with titanium and stainless steel.
+They create rough components for metal implants and surgical instruments using titanium and stainless steel.

-The decision to purchase a medical device is always straightforward since each technology has its own advantages.
+The decision to purchase a medical device is often straightforward, as each technology has its own advantages.

 Comparison of technologies for medical device manufacturing